andteklin/lord-of-the-strings/index.md

 - Team work (if applicable)
 - Outside resrouces

-## The section headings we expct to see are:
+## The section headings we expct to see are (please do not change them):

-#### Overview (Fill in for web checkin May 3)
+#### Overview (Fill in for web checkin April 30th)
-In addition to the text, this should have the video (not needed by May 3) and the system diagram in it.
+In addition to the text, this should have the video (not needed by April 30th) and the system diagram in it.
 You can embed an youtube video here.
 Please use a horizontal layout for the video if possible.
-#### Technical Approach (Fill in for web checkin May 3)
+#### Technical Approach (Fill in for web checkin April 30th)
 Use pictures and diagram where appropriate.
 For the checkin we want a draft of this section, you are free to change it further.
 #### Testing and Debugging
 Talk about your testing approach or subtle bugs you made/found.
 #### Team Work
 How did you coordinate?
 Who was responsible for what?
 You can skip this section if you work alone.
 #### Outside Resources
 If you are using a code base from outside of class, or found a particular resource helpful, please put it here.
+Describe any use of generative AI tools here as well.
+What did they do well.